dibosh/simple-canvas/README.md

 /uploads
 ```

-To allow file uploaded to node server, your `httprequest content type` has to be `multipart/form-data`
+Note that name of the file input has to be `upload` as this is what the server will be reading from

 The server only accepts `png` and `jpeg` file format